 He was very involved within the local community.
 Roger was a true gentleman – quiet, unassuming, kind and generous.
-His interests were his family, to whom he was devoted – and Aylett Nurseries Ltd. He is survived by his wife, Hazel, his two married daughters, Julie and Sally, and four grandchildren.
+His interests were his family, to whom he was devoted – and Aylett Nurseries Ltd.

 And what of the future ?